-Elizabeth Denham Keynote - ARA Conference
+Elizabeth Denham - Keynote speech

 In her view, recordkeepers ‘have set the standard in Freedomof Information (FOI) access rights and it was natural to move from beingan archivist to being a privacy activist’.